 Exams are identified by examination number only.
 You are assigned one random seven-digit number each semester.
 This exam code number will be posted to your MyLaw after it is generated.
 The examination numbers for each current semester will be generated after add/drop of that semester.

 Your exam code number is to be placed as a header on each exam answer page and to be written on the exam question sheet.

-- Read all directions carefully.
+Read all directions carefully.
 Some exams are open book, some are closed book; some questions have word limits, some do not.
 Be certain you know the rules before beginning the exam.
 When in doubt, ask.

-- If you are permitted to take your exam in the library and you elect to do so, please remember that the normal activities of patrons and staff will continue as usual.
+If you are permitted to take your exam in the library and you elect to do so, please remember that the normal activities of patrons and staff will continue as usual.
 Do not expect or request complete silence.

-- If you feel ill before the exam, contact Dean Jackson immediately.
+If you feel ill before the exam, contact the Law School's Office of Student Affairs & Academic Support immediately at [[w|lawdeanofstudents]].
 Once you begin an exam, it is difficult to accommodate your health condition.
-However, if you become ill during the exam, contact Gloria Todd or Dean Jackson immediately.
+If you become ill during the exam, call the Office at (757) 221-1320.